ShubhadeepSadhukhan1993/fastSF/README.md

 ###  Compiling instruction

-Go into the "src" folder from terminal and run the command "make".
-An executable named "Kolmogorov41.out" will be created inside the "src" folder.
+After downloading Kolmogorov41, change into "Kolmogorov41-master/src" directory and run the command "make" in the terminal.
+An executable named "Kolmogorov41.out" will be created inside the "Kolmogorov41-master/src" folder.

-## Input Procedure
+## Running Kolmogorov
-Your input is taken from the "in" folder.
-A "para.yaml" file inside the "in" folder will contain all the parameters for your code.
+"Kolmogorov41-master" has a folder named "in".
+This folder contains the input field files in hdf5 format, and a parameters file named "para.yaml".
+You need to provide the required input parameters in this file.
+The details of the entries are as follows:

-### i) para.yaml Instructions
+### para.yaml details

 #### program: grid_switch
-true:  It will save the structure function output as a function of the difference vector.
+true:  The code saves the structure function output as a function of the difference vector ($\mathbf{l}$), in addition to the magnitude of the difference vector ($l$).

 false: It will save structure functions as a function of the magnitude of the difference vector.

 #### program: scalar_switch
 true: Calculate the structure function of a scalar field.